prosenjit98/powerpoint_pro/README.md

 # 'powerpoint-pro' gem -- for creating PowerPoint Slides in Ruby.

 'powerpoint-pro' is a Ruby gem that can generate PowerPoint files(pptx).
+This is forked from main powerpoint gem.
+I having extra functionality of multiple images and text into the same slide with control of positioning.
+Your can use "add_custom_slide" for custom slide.

 ## Installation